Smooth Streaming FAQ

 Q: How is Microsoft enabling this new technology?
 Do I need to install a new plug-in or something?

-- If you are an end user – you don’t need to do anything except have Silverlight 2 or better installed on your machine.
+• If you are an end user – you don’t need to do anything except have Silverlight installed on your PC or Mac.
 As of Moonlight 2.0 beta, Smooth Streaming is also supported on the Linux platform.

-- If you are a hosting provider or CDN, you will need to install the Smooth Streaming extension for IIS7 on your Windows Server 2008 origin servers.
+• If you are a hosting provider or CDN, you will need to install IIS Media Services on your Windows Server 2008 or R2 origin servers.
 This component allows IIS7 to serve Smooth Streaming media assets to clients.
-Note that you will only need to install this on your origin servers – your edge cache/proxy infrastructure can remain unchanged, though you may need to configure to correctly pass through Smooth Streaming RESTful URLs.
+Note that you will only need to install this on your origin servers – your edge cache/proxy infrastructure can remain unchanged, though you may need to configure it to correctly pass through Smooth Streaming RESTful URLs.

-- If you are a Silverlight application developer, you will need to add Smooth Streaming playback support to your Silverlight application.
-This can be done by either using Silverlight player templates included with Expression Encoder 3, using the Smooth Streaming Media Element provided with IIS Media Services 3.0 (final version only), or adopting the Open Video Player for Silverlight.
+• If you are a Silverlight application developer, you will need to add Smooth Streaming playback support to your Silverlight application.
+The easiest way to accomplish this is by using the MMP Player Framework with Smooth Streaming Client, or by using Silverlight player templates included with Expression Encoder.

 Q: Where can I see Smooth Streaming in action?